Jaylen Brown NBA Playoffs Player Props: Celtics vs. Heat

 Jaylen Brown Insights vs. the Heat

-- He's connected on 2.4 threes per game, or 12.4% of his team's makes from beyond the arc this season.
+- He's put up 7.3 threes per game, or 13.9% of his team's shots from beyond the arc this season.

 - Brown's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.

-- On defense, the Heat have conceded 109.8 points per contest, which is second-best in the NBA.
+- Defensively, the Heat are ranked second in the NBA, conceding 109.8 points per game.

-- The Heat are the sixth-ranked squad in the NBA, conceding 41.9 rebounds per game.
+- The Heat are the sixth-ranked squad in the NBA, allowing 41.9 rebounds per game.

-- Allowing 25.6 assists per game, the Heat are the 14th-ranked squad in the NBA.
+- The Heat are the 14th-ranked team in the NBA, allowing 25.6 assists per game.

 Jaylen Brown vs. the Heat